-This posting is for any potential Business Research projects that have a technical knowledge area such as engineering or computer programing or network systems or cybersecurity during Spring Semester 2021 (April 19 – July 21, 2021).
+This posting is for any potential Business Research projects that have a technical knowledge area such as engineering or computer programing or network systems or cybersecurity during Fall Semester 2021 (Sept 13 – Dec 10, 2021).
 Please note: there may or may not be any projects that will have this need.
 This is an interest-only posting and not a guarantee that any projects will be available.

 Gain meaningful work experience by committing anywhere from 5 hours per week to 10 hours on a project with the Research and Business Development Center (RBDC).
 Use this posting to apply to be a Technical Researcher.

 The ALPS | Advanced program is educational training and not employment as such there is no compensation.